 Number of A levels required: 3

-Required subjects and grades: A level Mathematics (note: statistics modules are not preferred) and Chemistry.
-Study of mechanics is required.
+Required subjects and grades: A level Chemistry and Mathematics (M1 Mechanics module or AS Physics is preferred instead of Statistics module).
 If Statistics is offered, applicants should also offer AS level Physics.

 General Studies: not accepted